nebrius/reduxology/README.md

 A React component containing the `<Provider>` component and supplied container.

-### dispatch(actionType, ...data)
+### dispatch(actionType, data?)

 Dispatches an action in a global context.

-Note: this function should not be used in the place of the `dispatch` parameter passed to a container's mapDispatchToProps.
 This function is useful if you have actions that are not generated by the UI, such as receiving a Web Socket message from a server.

+_Note:_ this function should not be used in the place of the `dispatch` parameter passed to a container's mapDispatchToProps.

 **_Arguments:_**